Kinto/kinto/docs/authentication.rst

 See https://github.com/mozilla-services/readinglist/issues/16.

 Basic Auth
 ==========

-In case you want to use the readinglist server without Oauth, you can activate Basic Auth in the configuration using ``readinglist.basic_auth_backdoor = true``
+In addition to OAuth, *Basic Auth* can be enabled in the configuration using ``readinglist.basic_auth_backdoor = true``.

-You can then connects using any login/password you want to create a user and start putting article for it.
+Articles will then be stored for any username/password combination provided.